asimovian/old-plur-backup/README.md

 ====
 [ This project is in an early development stage ]

-Plur is a federated application platform that is designed to scale across servers, web browsers, mobile devices, and drone devices.
+Plur is a distributed application platform that is intended to scale across networks of virtual machines.
+The framework is designed to improve cross-platform code re-use by allowing most of the same code be used on both backend and fronted applications.

-Each software service in a plur network communicates by message with others either directly or through message forwarding and routing.
-Inter-network and global communication are similarly possible.
+One or more plur services run on each plur network node (application), communicating with other services either directly or through message forwarding and routing either across private networks or the Internet at large.

-Software services may contract work for payment from others in real-time through the use of federated marketplaces.
-Marketplaces may exist at any level of communication; intra-network, inter-network, and global.

-A large application in plur would typically be comprised of many plur software services running on many devices and VMs in many different datacenters around the world and abroad.

-Plur networks are directed by management services that receive event messages from others in the network.
-Management services start, stop, and scale other services based on event input.
+Plur networks are controlled by management services that receive and react to metrics from other plur services as well as directives by the network administrators.
+Low-level management services start, stop, and reconfigure other plur services dynamically, based on changing operational requirements.
-Management services are configured by the end-user with specific goals that drive decision making.
-AI as a Service (AIAAS) will eventually be incorporated in this area.

-Control services start, stop, and communicate with software applications running on their local OS.
-Trusted local services may send requests to the control services as well as field requests for others on their behalf.
-In this way, many control services may be directed by a single management service either directly or indirectly.
+Typical IT software services used in production environments (e.g., PostgreSQL, Memcached, etc.) are locked down and only interacted with through plur messaging API presented by custom plur services.

 Contributors
 ------------